 Politics - Satire - Economics - Media - Creativity!
 My Blog and Yours as Well.
 YOUR ideas, poetry, stories,

 political thoughts and essays are welcome.
-Send them to Riart1@aol.com.
+Send them to the blog at Riart1@aol.com.
 For more information about the blog, check out the instructions at the end of the blog.

 Tuesday, October 3, 2017